hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   -> run the final full graph only at the release gate
 ```

-For the expected activation gap, implement byte-exact SiLU LUT fusion before
-considering any Mul datapath extension.
-For every later gap, revise the corpus
+Byte-exact SiLU LUT fusion is now implemented without a Mul datapath extension.
+The next gap must come from the reproducible operator inventory of the selected
-inventory and constrained contract first.
-Do not add generic TFLite semantics or
+full-size artifacts.
+Revise that inventory and its constrained contract before
-RTL merely to broaden an operator-support table.
+implementation; do not add generic TFLite semantics or RTL merely to broaden an
+operator-support table.

 Estimated effort for one engineer, assuming the hardware contract remains fixed: